Need Help Choosing? Snow White vs. Antique White Milk Paint

 Snow White vs Antique White Milk Paint

 When it comes to General Finishes milk paint, there are two whites: Snow White and Antique White.
-Whew!
-At least there’s only two to choose from.
+(And now is 2020, there is Alabaster, which is essentially a mixture of the two) Whew!
+At least there’s only a few to choose from.
 So, how to pick the right one for your home?
 Read on…

 Show White is much brighter than Antique White and works best in homes that have a lot of gray and stark, modern tones.
 The bright white plays with the darker grays to create an inviting look that doesn’t overwhelm with brightness.